elastic/rally/docs/track.rst

 .. note::
     This operation can only be used inside a ``composite`` operation because it needs to write the Point-In-Time ID for use for later operations.

 With the ``open-point-in-time`` operation you can open a `point in time <https://www.elastic.co/guide/en/elasticsearch/reference/current/point-in-time-api.html>`_ to be used in subsequent `search` tasks.

-It supports the following parameters:
+Properties
+""""""""""

-* ``name``: Referenced by other tasks to use the `pit_id` produced by this operation.
+* ``name``: Referenced by other tasks to use the ``pit_id`` produced by this operation.
 * ``index`` (optional): An `index pattern <https://www.elastic.co/guide/en/elasticsearch/reference/current/multi-index.html>`_ that defines which indices or data streams for which to create this point-in-time.
 Only needed if the ``indices`` or ``data-streams`` section contains more than one index or data stream respectively.
 Otherwise, Rally will automatically derive the index or data stream to use.
 * ``keep-alive`` (optional): Duration to keep the point-in-time open after initialization (default: ``1m``)

+Meta-data
+"""""""""

+The operation returns no meta-data.

 close-point-in-time
 ~~~~~~~~~~~~~~~~~~~